Many would-be migrants to EU die unrecorded, study finds

 "They are now spending more money on something which a few months ago they said would cost lives.
 It's irresponsible to make these major policy decisions without asking whether the factual assumptions are right."

-Anecdotal evidence of yet higher numbers since the 2011 Arab Spring appeared to reflect increased media attention to the phenomenon, Spijkerboer said.
+Anecdotal evidence of yet higher numbers since the 2011 Arab Spring appeared to be driven by increased media attention to the phenomenon, Spijkerboer said.

 Only 40 percent of the bodies found since 1990 were identified, with migrants from further afield in Afghanistan and sub-Saharan Africa the least likely ever to be named.